canvas-gamification/canvas-gamification-junit-tests/src/oop/creating_objects_from_classes/hard/q3/QuestionText.md

 -Nickname: Sherry
 The last should be initialized using the `produceSeed` method with:
 -Nickname: Delilah
-and type the copy of the second tomato which it comes from.
+and type will be the same as the tomato it came from.

 Note: You do not need to place the tomato class in your submission code, the website will handle this for you.
 It is just for you to reference.